DIVD-2026-00007 - Victim Notification Operation Endgame - S03E03 & S03E04

 A: No, we are not.
 That is a matter for law enforcement.
 As per article 9 of our code of conduct: We analyze online threats, not threat actors.
 We are researchers and don’t serve the needs of governments or law enforcement.

-Q: if you “don’t serve the needs of governments or law enforcement”, why are you cooperating with the Dutch National Police on this case?
+Q: If you “don’t serve the needs of governments or law enforcement”, why are you cooperating with the Dutch National Police on this case?

 A: Acting on this data set is directly in line with article 3 of our code of conduct: Analyze databases with leaked credentials and report to the organizations or people who are compromised to take appropriate measures.